GSI Pinnacle Camper Review

 Should You Buy the GSI Pinnacle Camper?

-The GSI Pinnacle Camper is for the avid base camper that wants an extensive camping cookware set that can certainly fill most of the needs for cooking and dining for four people.
+The GSI Pinnacle Camper is for the avid base camper who wants an extensive camping cookware set that can certainly fill most of the needs for cooking and serving a party of four.
 Compared to other base camping sets, this one is compact and light.
-It's ideal for car camping, but we would definitely haul this set along on a river trip or for larger mountaineering groups.
+It's ideal when additional weight and bulk aren't as much of an issue, which makes it perfect for base camping, pack-horse or mule-supported trips, or your next river trip.
+Though it is an investment, our testing team is confident that this camping cookware set won't disappoint.

 What Other Camping Cookware Should You Consider?

-If the price of the GSI Pinnacle Camper is a bit daunting, the Stanley Adventure Base Camp is a fantastic bargain for a base camping set that weighs a bit more than this one.
+If the price of the GSI Pinnacle Camper is a bit daunting, the Stanley Adventure Base Camp is a fantastic bargain for a base camping set, though it weighs more than the GSI Pinnacle set.
 For backpacking, it's hard to top the GSI Outdoors Pinnacle Dualist HS.
 The pot included with the Dualist HS set has a heat exchanger ring on the bottom that practically zaps water.
-If you're planning a solo backcountry adventure, the MSR Trail Mini Duo weighs next to nothing and is ideal for boiling water and preparing basic dehydrated meals.
+If you're planning a solo backcountry adventure, the Snow Peak Ti-Mini Solo Combo 2.0 weighs next to nothing and is ideal for boiling water and preparing basic dehydrated meals.